Lisa Dilling: Career and research

 Lisa Dilling is known for her research on the usability of science in decision making, particularly in regard to managing climate changes.
 Specific research topics include: the energy transition, urban and rural water systems, climate resiliency of cities and municipalities, carbon management, geoengineering, and climate adaptation.
 Dilling studies how we make policy decisions about climate change, and focuses on the use of science in decision making for climate.

-From 1995-2002 Dilling worked for the National Oceanic and Atmospheric Administration in the Office of Global Programs, managing a program on carbon cycle science research and collaborating across agencies in the U.S. Global Change Research Program.
-From 2002-2004 she worked at NCAR, and from 2004-2007 was a visiting fellow with CIRES.
+From 1995–2002 Dilling worked for the National Oceanic and Atmospheric Administration in the Office of Global Programs, managing a program on carbon cycle science research and collaborating across agencies in the U.S. Global Change Research Program.
+From 2002–2004 she worked at NCAR, and from 2004-2007 was a visiting fellow with CIRES.
 Dilling was co-lead of the first State of the Carbon Cycle Report, also known as Synthesis and Assessment Product 2.2.

-Dilling joined the CU Boulder faculty in 2008 and is now a professor of environmental studies at the University of Colorado Boulder.
+From 2015 to 2023, Dilling was Professor of Environmental Studies at the University of Colorado, Boulder, a Fellow of the Cooperative Institute for Research in Environmental Sciences (CIRES), and a member of the Center for Socio-Environmental Futures (C-SEF).
 From 2014 to 2021, she was director of the Western Water Assessment, a CU Boulder and NOAA Regional Integrated Sciences and Assessment (RISA) program that works with decision makers to improve the use of science in managing the impacts of climate variability and climate change on water resources.

+Dilling is Associate Chief Scientist/Vice President at the Environmental Defense Fund where she supports teams of scientists who produce cutting-edge research in service of protecting people and the planet.
+She is a member of the Board on Environmental Change and Society of the National Academies of Sciences, Engineering, and Medicine.